 You may never see or handle an animal with rabies, but your knowledge of this deadly disease is very important.
 You may know more about rabies than many in your community.
 You must remain alert to rabies risks and enforce the rabies laws properly to protect your community from this fatal disease.
 Your job places you at a higher risk of rabies exposure than most people.
 Many ACOs remove wild animals, including high-risk species, from urban settings, and nearly all ACOs deal with biting dogs and cats.
 Make sure that you are protected against rabies.
-Get the preexposure vaccination series, get your titer checked every 2 years, and take booster vaccinations as recommended by your physician.
+Follow ACIP recommendations and get the preexposure vaccination series.